 - Computer Network Firewall.
 U.S. Pat.
 No. 5,944,823 to Jade, relates to a system and method for providing outside access to computer resources through a firewall.
 A firewall isolates computer and network resources inside the firewall from networks, computers and computer applications outside the firewall. - Virtual Private Network.
 U.S. Pat.
 No. 6,079,020 to Liu, relates to a method and an apparatus for managing a virtual private network operating over a public data network.
 This public data network has been augmented to include a plurality of virtual private network gateways so that communications across the virtual private network are channeled through the virtual private network gateways. - Biometric Authentication.
 U.S. Pat.
-No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data).

-294. The '895 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer.

-295. The claimed subject matter of the '895 patent is not a pre-existing but undiscovered algorithm.

-297. The '895 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.

-298. The claimed invention in the '895 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks.

-299. The systems and methods claimed in the '895 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
-Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.

-300. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure.
+No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data). - 276.
+The '895 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer. - 277.
+The claimed subject matter of the '895 patent is not a pre-existing but undiscovered algorithm. - 278.
+The '895 patent claims require the use of a computer system. - 279.
+The '895 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 280.
+The claimed invention in the '895 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 281.
+The systems and methods claimed in the '895 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
+Nor were they fundamental principles in ubiquitous use on the Internet or computers in general. - 282.
+The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure.